Chart Color Schemes

 Residential development activity is lower than average in Maryland according to AreaSearch's national comparison of local real estate markets

-This financial year has seen $294,000 in commercial approvals, suggesting minimal commercial development activity.
-Compared to Rest of NSW, Maryland shows significantly reduced construction levels, 80.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-New development consists of 60.0% detached houses and 40.0% attached dwellings, marking a significant shift from existing housing patterns (currently 90.0% houses).
-Maryland has approximately 2050 people per dwelling approval, indicating an established market with population forecasts expecting an increase of 4,456 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and price growth.
+This financial year has seen $294,000 in commercial approvals, suggesting minimal commercial development activity compared to the rest of NSW.
+Maryland's construction levels are 80.0% below the regional average per person.
+New developments consist of 60.0% detached houses and 40.0% attached dwellings, marking a shift from the current housing pattern of 90.0% houses.
+The location has approximately 2050 people per dwelling approval, indicating an established market.
+By 2041, Maryland is forecasted to gain 4,439 residents.
+If construction levels remain constant, housing supply may lag population growth, potentially intensifying buyer competition and price growth.

 Frequently Asked Questions - Development